Why Annual Pap Smears Are History – But Routine Ob-Gyn Visits Are Not

 Why you should see your ob-gyn every year

-Whether or not you are due for cervical cancer screening, you should still make your visit to the ob-gyn an annual one.
-Your annual visit is a good time for you and your ob-gyn to share information and talk about your wishes for your health care.
+Whether or not you are due for cervical cancer screening, you should still see your ob-gyn at least once a year.
+Your routine visit is a good time for you and your ob-gyn to share information and talk about your wishes for your health care.

 During your visit, you and your ob-gyn can talk about any number of common concerns, such as problems with sex or birth control, pelvic pain, or abnormal bleeding.